If you’re looking to get your forklift license, now is a great time.

 - In-person

 Let’s cover the features and benefits of each.
-That way, you can make an informed decision, based on your preferences and circumstances.
+That way, you can make an informed decision that fits your preferences and circumstance.

 Online

-With lots of options and aggressive marketing for online certification courses, you've probably had this question cross your mind.
+With lots of options and aggressive marketing for online certification courses, this question has probably crossed your mind.

-That’s because, as you know, your employer or a hired trainer is ultimately responsible for making sure you can safely and competently operate a forklift under actual working conditions.
+As we have learned, your employer or a hired trainer is ultimately responsible for ensuring you can safely and competently operate a forklift under actual working conditions.

-But even if a workplace evaluation isn’t part of the deal, as long as the program adequately covers the topics required by OSHA (as we covered in the previous chapter), then it can be considered “legit.”
+However, even if a workplace evaluation is not part of the deal, as long as the program adequately covers the topics required by OSHA (as we covered in the previous chapter), it can be considered “legit.”

-Now that we have that out of the way, let's talk about what you can expect from online courses.
+Now that we have that answer, let’s talk about what you can expect from online courses.

 An overview of online training programs

-Online certification courses really aren't much different than any other online course you might take.
+Online certification courses are similar to other online academic courses you might take.

 Usually, the company offering the course will give you a login, where you can see all the different classes and resources included with your purchase.

-Then, when you start, you’ll watch videos, do some reading, and complete interactive exercises to help you learn and retain the information.
+Once you begin, you will watch videos, read, and complete interactive exercises to help you learn and retain the information.

-Once you pass the final exam, you’ll be issued a certificate that confirms you’ve successfully completed the formal instruction portion.
-You can present this certification to your employer in order to prove that you’ve already received operator training.
+Once you pass the final exam, you will receive a certificate confirming your completion of the formal instructional part.
+You can then present this certification to your employer to prove you have received operator training.

 The pros and cons of online forklift training